Reading Time: 4 minutes

 And he does that – by himself – on six burners and with a small cold side (on which his prep is also done), in a very small kitchen space: just enough for one cook to turn around in.
 It’s tight space but Jafari makes it work.

 “It’s the smallest kitchen I have ever worked in.
-It takes a lot of organization,” he says.
+It takes a lot of organization,” he says of the old Galt location.

 The space, however, served him well during a good run in the early days of the pandemic shut-down and takeout-only for restaurants, during which did everything.
 “I did cooking, dishwashing, shopping,” he explains.
 “But I did really well.
 No labour costs.”